gabrielepompa88/IT-For-Business-And-Finance-2019-20/How-to-work-this-class.md

   cd C:\Users\it-bf\Desktop\IT-For-Business-And-Finance-2019-20
   ```

-  - Type the following two commands (for an explanation of this commands see [this answer](https://stackoverflow.com/a/8888015/2533366) in [Stack Overflow](https://stackoverflow.com/)):
+  - Do the syncing typing the following two commands (for an explanation of this commands see [this answer](https://stackoverflow.com/a/8888015/2533366) in [Stack Overflow](https://stackoverflow.com/)):

   ```
   git fetch --all
   git reset --hard origin/master
   ```

-  **WARNING**: `git reset` command will overwrite all changes to files in the class repository.
-That is, for example, if these changes were notes that you took during the class on a Jupyter Notebook before typing those two commands, these notes will be lost!!!
-See section [How to follow the lesson](#during_class) to effectively take notes during the lesson.
+  **WARNING**: `git reset` command will overwrite all changes to files in the class repository that are not in the dedicated `IT-For-Business-And-Finance-2019-20/Personal_Notes` folder.
+That is, for example, if these changes were notes that you took while on a Jupyter Notebook while reading it, these notes will be lost!!!
+See section [How to follow the lesson](#during_class) to effectively take notes during the lesson and section [How to work at home](#wfh) to know how to retrieve those notes at home and how to take new ones at home while studying on Notebooks.

 3. Launch the Jupyer Notebook App (see figure [4](#launch_jupyer_nb)).
-A new panel in Chrome opens, listing the directories in your machine (see figure [5](#dir_structure_machine))
+A new panel in Chrome opens, which lists the tree of all the directories in your machine (see figure [5](#dir_structure_machine))

   | ![](images/launch_jupyer_nb.PNG) <a name="launch_jupyer_nb"></a>|
   |:--:|